travisdesell/exa-star/README.md

 # EXA-STAR
 This repository contains the source code for a generic, evolutionary algorithms framework.
 While geared towards neuroevolution, the interfaces are generic enough to define a wide variety of evolutionary algorithms.

+## Project Status
+The following things are on the TODO list:
+- Finish Hydra configuration options for loguru, the logging library we use.
+Need to be able to specify format and output files, taking into consideration the possibility of multiprocessing / MPI.
+- Hydra configuration options for pytorch, particularly the devices that we use.

+If you would like to contribute, these may be a good place to start.
+This list is also probably incomplete so `grep -nr TODO src` may yield some more interesting tasks.

 ## Overview
 The code is in the `src/` directory, and defines the following generic modules that are used to define evolutionary algorithms:
 ```